-We also considered the possibility that L1 or L2 AoA could interact with other word characteristics, such as word frequency (Dirix & Duyck, in press; Gerhand & Barry, 1999a;

-Wilson et al., 2013).
+We also considered the possibility that L1 or L2 AoA could interact with other word characteristics, such as word frequency (Dirix & Duyck, 2017; Gerhand & Barry, 1999a; Wilson et al., 2013).
 We covered this by including interactions between the predictors in our primary statistical models.
 Next to word frequency, we also included word length, cross-lingual orthographic overlap and rank of occurrence as word characteristics.
 Orthographic overlap was included because Van Assche, Drieghe, Duyck, Welvaert and Hartsuiker (2011) showed that reading times are shorter as cross-lingual orthographic overlap between translation equivalents increases.
-This was operationalized by calculating the Corrected Levenshtein Distance between each noun and its translation (Schepens, Dijkstra, & Grootjen, 2012).
-Rank of occurrence was included to control for repetition effects as some of the words are repeated multiple times throughout the novel.
-Finally, L1 and L2 proficiency were included as participant characteristics.
+This was operationalized by calculating the Corrected Levenshtein Distance3 between each noun and its